coder-hxl/x-crawl/README.md

   <img src="https://raw.githubusercontent.com/coder-hxl/x-crawl/main/assets/run-example.gif" />
 </div>

-**Note:** Please do not crawl randomly, you can check the **robots.txt** protocol before crawling.
-The class name of the website may change, this is just to demonstrate how to use x-crawl.
+**Note:** x-crawl is for legal purposes only.
+It is prohibited to use this tool for any illegal activities.
+Please be sure to comply with the robots.txt file regulations of the target website.
+The class name of the website may change at any time.
+This example is only used to demonstrate the use of x-crawl and is not specific to a specific website.

 ## Core Concepts